PA Storage Returns

 The report underscores the broader benefits of energy storage projects, extending beyond financial gains.
 The doubling of energy storage volume, coupled with increased public support, not only amplifies financial savings but also contributes to a healthier community.
 Fewer doctor visits, reduced childhood asthma cases, and diminished local pollution are among the societal benefits, which unfortunately go unrecognized and uncompensated for energy storage owners.

-Overcoming Economic Hurdles: Pricing Sensitivities
+Pricing Sensitivities

 Analyzing the economic viability of energy storage projects, the report delves into the impact of battery prices on investment decisions.
-A 23% reduction in battery prices within two years could transform smaller systems into prudent investments, while a 34% decrease could make larger systems economically viable.
+A 23% reduction in battery prices within two years could transform smaller systems into safer investments, while a 34% decrease could make larger systems economically viable.
 Additionally, higher demand charges within the state could further tip the scales in favor of energy storage investments, showcasing the sensitivity of the market to pricing dynamics.

-Policy Recommendations for a Sustainable Future
+Policy Recommendations

 Recognizing the barriers to energy storage deployment, the report puts forth a comprehensive set of policy recommendations.
 These recommendations, ranging from immediate implementation to long-term targets, address issues such as storage procurement goals, statewide forums, public funding, wholesale market improvements, and strategic plans for microgrid deployment.
 The authors emphasize the importance of ongoing support for new technologies through research and development.